baxtheman/redis-benchmark/presentation.md

 ## Communication

+- A client connects to a Redis server creating a TCP connection to the port 6379.

+- NO HTTP

 - a protocol called RESP (REdis Serialization Protocol).
 While the protocol was designed specifically for Redis
 - RESP is binary-safe

-- A client connects to a Redis server creating a TCP connection to the port 6379.

 - simple request-response protocol (with some exceptions)
 - pipelining , Pub/Sub channel (push protocol)